TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 42/Genesis 42.2.md

 ---

-And he said, Behold, I have heard that there is grain in Egypt: get you down thither, and buy for us from thence; that we may live, and not die.
+He said, "Behold, I have heard that there is grain in Egypt.
+Go down there, and buy for us from there, so that we may live, and not die."